 Adrenal medulla (chromaffin cells)

 Most of the ocular globe

-Connective tissue around eye
+The connective tissue around the eye

-C cells of thyroid gland
+C cells of the thyroid gland

 Cartilage rudiments (nose, face, middle ear)

 III.
 Structure and Function of the ANS